- American Physical Society Sites

 Geoff Potvin (he/him) is an Associate Professor in the Department of Physics and the STEM Transformation Institute at Florida International University.
 He is an education researcher focused on broadening participation in the physical sciences using an identity lens, with a particular focus on recruitment and retention across the secondary, post-secondary, and graduate boundaries.
 He is Chair of the Physics Education Research Leadership and Organizing Council, and has been a member of the AAPT Committee on Diversity, AAPT Committee on Graduate Education, and the APS Forum on Education.
 He has two kids and is a longtime fan of Mystery Science Theater 3000.

-Erin Scanlon (she/her) is currently a postdoctoral scholar at the University of Central Florida in the physics department.
+Erin Scanlon (she/her) is an assistant professor in residence at University of Connecticut in the physics department.
 She conducts physics education research focusing on moving the physics community toward being more diverse, equitable, inclusive, and socially just.
 She is the current vice-chair of the Physics Education Research Leadership and Organizing Council.
 Dr. Scanlon enjoys spending time at the beach.